cyrusbuilt/CyGarage/openhab/README.md

 listener 1883 localhost
 ```

 This binds port 1883 (the default non-SSL port) for MQTT to only allow traffic from the local host.
+This is done because encrypting the traffic between OH2 and MQTT when they are running on the same host is overkill, but we also need to make sure that *ONLY* the localhost can do this.
 All other traffic will then have to go through another port.
 In our case, 'all other traffic' will be encrypted traffic.
 This means we need to define another port and supply the certificates like so:

 ```txt
 listener 1883 localhost